CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 server and picks up the incoming message.
 CONNECT processes (decryption, logging, etc.) the message and then sends it to the internal mail server for use by the Destination.
-A key action on the receiving side is that the Destination HISP sends an MDN Processed notification upon successful receipt, decryption and trust validation of a Direct message, That MDN arrives in the Source's HISP's external email server.
+A key action on the receiving side is that the Destination HISP sends an MDN Processed notification upon successful receipt, decryption and trust validation of a Direct message, That Processed MDN arrives in the Source's HISP's external email server.
-The MDN is handled in the same manner as any other incoming message and ultimately arrives at the internal mail server.
-While the Applicability Statement indicates that additional MDNs may be sent to indicate further progress processing the message, they are not required and were not included in this release of CONNECT.
+The Processed MDN is handled in the same manner as any other incoming message and ultimately arrives at the internal mail server.
+As part of the CONNECT 4.4 release, CONNECT Direct supports receiving and sending dispatched MDNs when the Direct mail sender requests for a delivery notification.
+This is in addition to the default processed MDN, which is required as per the Direct Specification.
+The Dispatched MDN is handled in the same manner as any other incoming message and ultimately arrives at the internal mail server.
+As part of the

 A second Edge Protocol is available.
 It is the SOAP Edge Protocol and it acts in the same way as any other CONNECT adapter.
 A URL endpoint is provisioned in the CONNECT gateway